 How an HVAC Furnace Keeps Your Home Warm

-Your home is warm thanks to an HVAC furnace in the winter.
-A professional HVAC system can offer an excellent return on investment and help you cut down on energy expenses throughout the year.
+Your home is warm thanks to an HVAC furnace during winter.
+A reputable HVAC system can offer a high return on investment and help you save energy costs all season.

 Size

-It is crucial to make sure that the HVAC unit is the correct size for the space when installing or replacing it.
-A furnace that is too big will cost more money and use more energy, whereas a furnace that is too small won’t be as effective at keeping your home warm.
-The size of the space is a major factor in this, but there are many other aspects that must be taken into consideration as well.
+When installing or replacing an HVAC system, it’s crucial to make sure the unit is sized correctly for the building.
+A furnace that is too large will cost more money and consume more energy, whereas a furnace that is too small won’t perform as well at keeping your home warm.
+The size of the space will be a primary factor in this, however there are other factors to take into consideration as well.

-For instance, the kind of roof your house has will impact how your system is able to maintain a stable temperature and warm throughout the whole area.
-An older roof that’s not properly insulated could allow cold air to leak in and heat from inside the house to escape.
-This could cause the heating system to work harder to heat the room.
-This could result in higher utility costs and a shorter life for the heating system.
+For example, the type of roof your house has will impact how the system is able to maintain a stable temperature and warm throughout the entire space.
+A roof that is older and not properly insulated could allow cold air to get in and heat from inside the house to leak out.
+This could make the heating system work harder to warm the room.
+This could result in greater energy costs and a shorter service life for the system.

-The number of people in the house will also affect the amount of heat each person generates.
-Every person has different levels of metabolism, which means that they generate more or less heat than others.
-When deciding on the most efficient furnace for your home, an hvac technician will take this into account.
+Another aspect to consider is the number of occupants in the house, as this will affect the amount of heat each person generates.
+Each person has a different metabolism, and therefore they will produce more or less heat.
+When choosing the right furnace for your home, an HVAC technician will take this into consideration.

-The climate in which you reside will also have an effect on how your system will be able to keep your home warm.
-Certain regions have more extreme temperatures, and will make the HVAC unit be more efficient in keeping the temperature high.
-This can lead the unit to short-cycle, which is when it clicks on and off frequently.
+Lastly, the climate where you live will also influence how the system is able to keep your home comfortable.
+Certain regions experience more extreme temperatures, which means that the HVAC unit will work harder in order to keep the temperature.
+This could cause the unit to short-cycle, which is when it turns often on and off.

-Howard Air, for example, has an expert team who can help you decide which type of hvac unit is ideal for your home.
-They can help you determine the size of furnace needed for your home and recommend the best heating unit for your needs.
-You can be sure that your home is warm and efficient throughout the year with the right HVAC.
+Howard Air, for example has an expert team who can help you decide which type of hvac unit is ideal for your home.
+They can assist you in determining the size furnace that is needed for your home and recommend the best heating system for your requirements.
+You can ensure that your home is comfortable and efficient throughout the year by selecting the correct HVAC.

 Thermostats

-There’s a wide selection of thermostats to aid you in controlling your home’s heating and cooling.
-The right thermostat for your home will save you money and energy, while protecting your wallet and the environment.
+There are a variety of thermostats that can help you control your home’s heating and cooling.
+The best thermostat for your home can save you energy and money, while protecting your wallet and the environment.

-A thermostat is the central nervous system of an HVAC system, regulating the temperature and providing accurate readings.
-If a thermostat isn’t working properly can make your home uncomfortable and lead to high energy bills.
-If your thermostat doesn’t turn on or registers incorrect temperatures, it could be a problem with the thermostat or the wiring.
-This issue can be fixed by replacing the batteries but also check to make sure your circuit breaker isn’t overloaded.
+The thermostat is the brain behind an HVAC system.
+It regulates temperature and gives accurate readings.
+A thermostat that doesn’t work correctly can make your home uncomfortable, and can result in expensive energy bills.
+If your thermostat is registering incorrect temperatures or doesn’t turn on at all, there could be a problem with the thermostat itself or the wiring.
+A simple replacement of the batteries can sometimes solve this issue, but you should also check your circuit breaker to ensure that it’s not tripped.

-Thermostats operate at 24V AC and get their control power from a transformer that is located on the furnace or inside the thermostat’s body.
-The number of terminals on a thermostat may vary from 4 to 16, depending on the number of features and functions it provides.
-Each terminal is identified with distinct colors, however it is important to note that not every wire’s purpose matches the color.
+Thermostats are powered by 24V AC, and their control power is provided by transformers that can be located on the furnace body or inside the thermostat.
+Thermostats may have anywhere between 4 and 16 terminals, depending on the number of features and functions they provide.
+Each terminal is marked with distinct colors, however it’s important to remember that not every wire’s function matches the color.

-A programmable electronic thermostat can increase the efficiency of your HVAC system.
+A thermostat that can be programmed to work in conjunction with a computer can improve the efficiency of your HVAC system.
 This includes scheduling the system to shut off at night or when one is home.
-This can help to save energy by not heating or cooling an empty house.
-Another function of an electronic programmable thermostat is the capability to check the air quality of your home.
-This can alert you to pollution and other issues as well as inform you when it is time to change your filters.
+This can help you save energy by not having to heat or cool an empty house.
+A thermostat that is programmable can also check the air quality in your home.
+This will alert you to pollutants and other issues, and notify you when it’s time to change your filter.

-Smart thermostats can be controlled remotely via tablets, smartphones, or any other mobile device.
-These thermostats can help you save more energy by keeping track of the weather and changing your settings to reflect the forecast.
-This will help you avoid over-using your HVAC during hot or warm days, and could also help lower the cost of your utility bills.
-These thermostats also notify you when your system is in operation.
-This can include when the unit requires to be repaired or serviced or if there is something going wrong.
+Smart thermostats are the latest type of thermostat that can be controlled remotely via smartphones or any other mobile device.
+These thermostats can help you save even more energy by keeping track of the weather and altering your settings to reflect the forecast.
+This will prevent you from using too much hvac during hot or warm days, and could also help lower your energy bills.
+The thermostats will also inform you when your system is in operation.
+This can include when the unit requires to be maintained or if there is something going wrong.

 Ventilation

-HVAC is an important system that is essential to every home.
-It keeps your home at a moderate temperature while reducing your energy bills.
-It is a complex unit comprising a furnace and an air handler.
-The furnace is in charge of producing hot air, and the air handlers and ventilators are in charge of distributing the heat throughout your house.
-This will ensure that your home stays warm and cozy during the winter while providing cool air and fresh air in summer.
+The heating, ventilation and air conditioning unit, or HVAC, is a vital component of any home.
+It ensures that your home is at a moderate temperature while reducing your energy bills.
+It is a complicated system that comprises a furnace, an air handler, and an Evaporator coil.
+The furnace is responsible for generating hot air while the air handler and the ventilator are responsible for dispersing that heat throughout your home.
+This ensures that your home remains warm and cozy during the winter, while supplying fresh air in the summer.

-A HVAC system is a great option for homeowners living in climates with a wide range temperatures.
-The system is able to monitor the temperatures in your house and sending out signals when conditions are changing.
-The thermostat is an essential element of the system.
-It will send a signal when it’s time for you to raise or decrease the temperature.
-The HVAC unit utilizes the evaporator coils to cool or raise your home’s temperature as needed.
+An HVAC system is a great option for homeowners living in a climate that has the possibility of a wide range of temperatures.
+The system operates by monitoring the temperature of your home and sending out signals when conditions are changing.
+The thermostat is an essential component of the system and it will send the signal when the temperature has to be raised or lowered.
+The HVAC unit makes use of the evaporator coils to cool or raise your home’s temperature when needed.

-One of the most important aspects to keep in mind when using an HVAC furnace is that it will require regular maintenance and cleaning.
+One of the most important aspects to be aware of when operating an hvac furnace is that it will require regular maintenance and cleaning.
 This is necessary to prevent a loss of efficiency.
-Cleaning your filters and vents is the most effective way to maintain an hvac system.
-This will help to stop blockages that can result in a decrease in efficiency.
+Cleaning your filters regularly and vents is the most effective method to maintain your hvac system.
+This will avoid blockages that can lead to an increase in efficiency.

-There are different ventilation options available for your HVAC system, based on the type of system.
-Natural vent pipe also known as type B, is commonly employed with gas furnaces.
-It is installed vertically, and then vented through the roof.
+There are different ventilation options available for your HVAC system depending on the type.
+Gas furnaces typically utilize a natural vent pipe (also known as type B).
+It is installed vertically, and then vented through the roof (be beware of this because there could be unexpected issues that could arise when you vent through your roof).

-You can also use an air intake system to draw in fresh air from the outside to be burned.
-This will improve efficiency and reduce the amount pollution that is released into your home.
-However, this can be expensive and requires careful planning.
+You can also use an air intake system to get fresh air from outside for combustion.
+This will improve energy efficiency and reduce the amount of pollutants released into your home.
+However, this can be costly and requires careful planning.

 Filters

-A furnace requires an energy source to power it, ductwork to allow air circulation throughout the house and filters that capture airborne particles.
+A furnace needs an energy source to power it, ductwork for air circulation throughout the home and filters to capture airborne particles.
 There are many filters, each with their distinct advantages and disadvantages.
-For example, there are synthetic and disposable fiberglass filters that are fairly inexpensive and work well in most homes.
-They are able to shield motors, heat exchangers, and other components of the system from damage caused by dirt and dust but provide little in terms of air-cleaning benefits.
-There are filters that are designed to last longer, but require periodic washing to retain their effectiveness.
-Some people opt to replace their filter as soon as it becomes dirty and there’s nothing wrong with that; this shows a commitment to the quality of indoor air.
+There are fiberglass and synthetic filters, for instance they are quite inexpensive and are suitable for many homes.
+They protect motors, heat exchangers, and other system components from damage caused by dirt and dust but provide only a few benefits for air cleaning.
+There are also filters that are made to last longer, but require regular cleaning to maintain their effectiveness.
+Some people replace their filter immediately when it becomes dirty.
+There’s nothing wrong about this, it demonstrates a strong commitment towards indoor air quality.

-The most common type is the disposable fiberglass filter.
-They are constructed with one-inch thick spun fiber in their center and cardboard borders on the inside and outside for rigidity and strength.
-They are cheap and typically cost between $1 and $2 per filter.
-The MERV rating of synthetic and fiberglass filters is determined by the manufacturer.
-This rating indicates how well they capture airborne pollutants.
-The higher the MERV is, the more effective the filter.
+The most popular type is the disposable fiberglass filter.
+These are manufactured with one inch of thick spun fiberglass in the middle and cardboard borders on both sides for the strength and rigidity.
+These filters are fairly affordable, ranging between $1 and $2 for each.
+Filters made of synthetic and fiberglass are rated by the manufacturer with an MERV value that shows how well they capture pollutants in the air.
+The higher the MERV value, the more efficient the filter.

-Another type of reusable air filter is made of paper that has an electric charge that attracts airborne dust particles to the surface.
-They are typically rated between 1 and 3 MERV.
-The main drawback to this type of filter is that it requires to be cleaned frequently to maintain its functionality and may have to be filled with paper in the case of a leak or mold growth.
-Unlike disposable filters, which are easily changed, washable filters are more labor-intensive, since they must be sprayed with water to wash away debris and be dried completely prior to use.
+Another type of reused filter is made from paper with an electrostatic charge, which draws airborne particles to the surface.
+They are usually rated between 1 to 3 MERV.
+The main drawback to this kind of filter is that it requires to be cleaned regularly to ensure its effectiveness, and they may need to be reloaded with paper in the event of a leak or mold growth.
+Contrary to disposable filters that can be easily replaced the washable filters are labor-intensive, since they require spraying with water to wash away debris and be dried completely prior to use.

 Explore More